azophy/naivechain-php/README.md

 - mineBlock : the actual part where the data is stored.
 Note that this implementation use no 'proof-of-work' or such, thus every request would directly being wrapped into a blocked and broadcasted into the network.

 # Conclusion
-As stated in Hartikk's post, this "NaiveChain" implementation is only aimed to show you what is blockchain and how it works, without mixing the explanation with what its tryining to solve (Proof-of-work, Smart Contract, Transactions, etc).
+As stated in Hartikk's post, this "NaiveChain" implementation is only aimed to show you what is blockchain and how it works, without mixing the explanation with what it is tryining to solve (Proof-of-work, Smart Contract, Transactions, etc).
 I myself still in the process of learning this amazing piece of technology, so I open up for discussion.
 If you have any questions or may be some corrections, just mail me by azophy at gmail dot com, or chat me in telegram @azophy.
 Thanks for reading.

 # References
 * The original code: